azimonti/todotxt-webapp/README.md

 # Todo.txt Webapp

-A simple web application for managing your todo.txt file.
+A Progressive Web Application (PWA) for managing todo.txt tasks list.

 This webapp allows to manage tasks using the [todo.txt format](https://github.com/todotxt/todo.txt).
 It provides a simple web interface to view, add, and manage todo items.